NuevoFoundation/workshops/content/english/web-basics/_index.md

 ---
 title: "HTML & CSS: Web Basics"
-description: "An introductory guide on how to make a simple website from scratch."
+description: "An introductory guide on how to make a simple website from scratch"
 date: 2019-09-03T17:53:41-07:00
 draft: false
 difficulty: "Beginner"
 icon: "fab fa-html5"
-weight: 4

 ---

 # Let's build a website!